sawsent/sawsent/README.md

 <div align="left">

 ## About Me
 I'm a learning junkie that thrives in challenging environments.
 I love to adapt and take on new challenges.
 With a background in sales and my own business in animated explainers, I blend creativity with technology.
 A classically trained violinist and a lover of mathematics and physics, I seek to innovate and inspire.
-I also love gaming and was a semi-pro Valorant player.
+I also love gaming and was a semi-pro Valorant player. <br>
+Check out my [youtube](https://www.youtube.com/@sawsent) and [twitch](https://www.twitch.tv/sawsent), would realy appreciate it!

 ---